 When Dear White People, the Netflix series based on Justin Simien’s eponymous 2014 film, debuted last year it notably indulged representations of queerness among Black communities.
-In the first season, the primary queer narrative was Lionel’s (DeRon Horton) journey of sexual discovery that led him to the realization that he was gay.
-It felt authentic and sometimes painfully funny in true Dear White People fashion, especially when Lionel almost got lucky at party full of fluid, white theater kids.
+In the first season, the primary queer narrative was Lionel’s (DeRon Horton) journey of sexual discovery that led him to the realisation that he was gay.
+It felt authentic and sometimes painfully funny in true Dear White People fashion, especially when Lionel almost got lucky at party full of fluid, white theatre kids.

 In season 2, the show offered up even more queer characters, all of them worth talking about.
 Kid Fury and Todrick Hall bickering about white female pop stars using all the Black gay colloquialisms that have yet to be appropriated by said white women was gold.
 Lena Waithe’s character, P. Ninny, is highly entertaining as a masculine “lesbian” (more on that later).
 Even as Silvio (D.J.
 Blickentsaff) takes viewers, and Lionel, on a personal tour of Winchester’s LGBTQ+ scene, an important conversation about the subtle racism that white gay men enact thanks to their own racial privilege.
 This season, queerness is layered on top of race and gender politics, planting seeds for other important conversations about representation.

 There was no better example of that than Kelsey’s (Nia Jervier) “coming out.”
-With her well-meaning, but ditzy demeanor, Kelsey spent most of the first season providing comic relief in tense situations by putting her lack of common sense on full display for her classmates.
+With her well-meaning, but ditzy demeanour, Kelsey spent most of the first season providing comic relief in tense situations by putting her lack of common sense on full display for her classmates.
 Kelsey is the 2018 update to The Fresh Prince of Bel-Air’s Hilary Banks.
 Kelsey is just as well-dressed as her roommate Coco (Antoinette Robertson), and even more girly.”
 So it comes as a surprise to both viewers and Coco when Kelsey reveals that she’s she’s a “gold star” lesbian, meaning she's never slept with a man.
 But this was no coming out.
 “I've been out since Queen Janet's wardrobe malfunction,” she states plainly to Coco.
 “You’re just so self-absorbed that the only time you listen to anyone else talk is when you’re preparing a counter argument.”
 Her words jumped right out of the screen, applying not only to Coco but to a heteronormative majority in real life, as well.

-Queer femmes — individuals who often perform, present, and identify as feminine — are frequently invisibilized in pop culture, and the LGBTQ+ community as a whole.
+Queer femmes — individuals who often perform, present, and identify as feminine — are frequently invisibilised in pop culture, and the LGBTQ+ community as a whole.
 Because femininity and sexuality are so heavily filtered through both the male gaze and a binary system of gender, we still haven’t haven’t separated sexuality and gender presentation.
 Lesbians are expected to “present” their sexual orientation to rest of the world.
 Baggy clothes, short hair, or any other characteristic associated with masculinity can act as literal “labels,” signifying whether or not a woman is straight.
 Unless femmes are visually or relationally validated by someone else who presents as masculine, they are treated as straight until proven otherwise.
 In other words, femme lesbians like Kelsey don’t exist until they affirm their own identities.